litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Example: Transitive Relations

-Sometimes, a proposition has transitive properties.
+Sometimes, a predicate has transitive properties.
 For example, being colleagues is a transitive relation.

 ```litex
 have people nonempty_set